timsyoon/xiangqi-game/README.md

 1. Download XiangqiGame.py and extract the zip file into the directory of your choice.

-2. Download and install the latest version of [Python](https://www.python.org/downloads/).
+2. Download and install the [Python 3.8.1](https://www.python.org/downloads/release/python-381/).

 3. Download and install the latest version of the [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows).